Canada–France relations: World Wars

 A realignment of the great powers made allies of Canada, which was part of the British Empire, and France just in time for the two World Wars that would dominate the first half of the 20th century.
 The Canadian Expeditionary Force spent much of the First World War on French soil and helped France to repel the German invasion.
-It was in France, at Vimy Ridge, that one of the most famous battles in Canadian history took place.
+It was in France, at Vimy Ridge, that one of the most famous battles in Canadian military history took place.
 In December 1917, the accidental explosion of the French freighter Mont Blanc, carrying five million pounds of explosives, devastated Halifax, Nova Scotia, killing 2,000 and injuring 9,000.
-The SS Mont-Blanc had been chartered by the French government to carry munitions to Europe; France was not blamed, and charges against its captain were dropped.
+The SS Mont-Blanc had been chartered by the French government to carry munitions to the Western Front; France was not blamed, and charges against its captain were dropped.

 Royal Canadian Navy landing in Normandy; June 1944.